community-led-design/kit/src/resources/setting-terms-of-engagment.md

 ## People

 * Who is most affected by this project, and should be included (who isn't here right now)?
-What is the best way to bring them in?
+  * What is the best way to bring them in?
 * What expertise can different people contribute to this project?
-* What are each person's accessibility needs and barriers?
+* What are each person's accessibility needs and potential barriers to participation?
+  * How will the group make sure that the co-design process is as accessible as possible for everyone?
   * What may prevent future collaborators from participating?
-  * How will the group make sure that things are as accessible as possible for everyone?

 ## Process

 * How structured does the group want the process to be?
 For example...
   * Should your group define each step early on?
   * Should your group define just one or two steps ahead?
   * Should the process be completely organic and undefined?